Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 VT-4 student Naval Aviators fly over 100 hours in the Navy's latest and only basic jet training plane the T-2J "Buckeye."
 The VT-4 training syllabus includes: transition, precision flying, acrobatics, basic instruments, radio instruments, navigation, night flying, formation flying, air-to-air gunnery and carrier qualification.

-Students climax their flight instruction by jet carrier qualifying aboard the United States Ship Antietam CVS-36, operating in the Gulf of Mexico.
+Students climax their flight instruction by jet carrier qualifying aboard the USS Antietam CVS-36, operating in the Gulf of Mexico.
 The Antietam was for VT-4 student and instructor carrier qualifications intil 1963.

 VT-4 at Forest Sherman Field provided students air-to-air gunnery training from 1960 to 1971.